chiralsymmetry/license-guide/README.md

 # License Guide
-License Guide is an opiniated helper for picking an appropriate license for source code, font files, or other types of materials.
+License Guide is an opiniated helper for picking an appropriate license for source code, font files, or other types of materials such as paintings, novels, films, music, video game graphics, scientific articles, software documentation, photographs, architecture, choreography, technical drawings, sculptures, podcast recordings, fashion design, or anything else protectable by copyright.
 The selection of licenses is small but safe.

 ![](../../blob/assets/screenshot.png)